10 Tips for Walking & Hiking in Niue

 10 Tips for Walking & Hiking in Niue(c) niuepocketguide.com

-6. Niue’s Sea Tracks are Short but You Need to Have Good Mobility
+6. Niue’s Sea Tracks are Short But You Need to Have Good Mobility

 Niue’s sea tracks range from 30 seconds to 45 minutes one way, but most are only around 5 minutes one way.
 While most fitness levels can handle the sea tracks in Niue, it’s the varying terrain and sometimes steep steps and ladders that don’t necessarily make Niue’s sea tracks suitable for all.
 Generally, you need to have good mobility to tackle Niue’s sea tracks, so keep this in mind when planning what you want to do on the island.